svtk/AtomicKotlinCourse/Programming Basics/Functions/Exercise 4/task.md

 <span class="control">`Convert to expression body`</span>.
-After the conversion the type remains highlighted, which is convenient because you can either remove the type declaration by pressing `Delete` or leave it by navigating the caret to the right.
+After the conversion the type remains highlighted, which is convenient because you can either remove the type declaration by pressing `Delete` or leave it by moving the caret to the right.

 To apply the reverse intention, press
 <span class="shortcut">&shortcut:ShowIntentionActions;</span>